juwangvsu/cartographer/readme_carto_homepc.txt

 this seems help a bit. still no good:
 	- point still too dense?
 	- floor point causing problem?

+camera field of view:
+<horizontal_fov>1.3439</horizontal_fov>
+	the horizontal_fov decide the horizental field of view, this further decide the vertical fov by scale by w/h resolution ratio. fixing hori fov, change the w/h ratio affect how much vertical content will be see, and the resolution of the data points.

 see 11/29/21 note prev test run